Bounding the diameter and eigenvalues of amply regular graphs via Lin-Lu-Yau curvature: Proofs of the main results

 We continue this process to obtain a sequence of vertices $t_2'=u_1, t_3'=u_2,\ldots$ from the set $N_y\cup\Delta_{xy}'\cup\{x_1',\cdots,x_{\beta-\alpha-1}'\}$ and stop when $u_j\in N_y$ for the first time.
 Since the set $\Delta_{xy}'\cup\{x_1',\cdots,x_{\beta-\alpha-1}'\}$ is finite, and $u_j$'s are distinct, this process must stop after a finite step of iterations.
 That is, there exists a finite $j_0$ such that $u_{j_0}\in N_y$ for the first time.
 Then we have $v\stackrel{M}{\longleftrightarrow}u_{j_0}$ by definition.

 Next, we show the map $\phi$ is one-to-one.
 For any two distinct vertices $v_1$ and $v_2$ in $N_x$, if $\phi(v_1)=\phi(v_2)$, then there exits two edges in $M$ covering the same vertex, which is a contradiction.
 Therefore, the map $\phi$ is injective.
-Since $|N_x|=|N_y|$, we have the map $\phi$ is onto. \end{proof}
+Since $|N_x|=|N_y|$, the map $\phi$ must be a bijection.
+By a similar argument, we further derive that the corresponding $M$-chains are pairwise disjoint. \end{proof}